Getting a Personal Loan While Self-EmployedRead on for knowledge on how to get a personal loan when you are your own boss.

 Some self-employed consumers are in great financial shape.
 However, many others struggle to make it from paycheck to paycheck, and many borrow not to fund a new purchase, but to pay off previous debt.
 Those who compound debt repeatedly are at a greater risk to default.

 Alternative lenders sometimes use an automated system to filter out their personal loans for self-employed individuals.
 They may set up a filter that automatically rejects the self-employed.
-In these cases, the consumer may have a better chance at funding when working with personal loans direct lender that can offer personalized service.
+In these cases, applicants may have a better chance at finding funding when working with a direct lender for personal loans that can offer personalized service.

 If the consumer has worked with a bank or credit union in the past, it would be smart to start there to find new loan products.